-Note: This code is also known as the 2021 edition of the USBC due to the use of the 2021 editions of the model codes.
+Note: This code is also known as the $\frac{2018}{2021}$ edition of the USBC due to the use of the $\frac{2018}{2021}$ editions of the model codes.

-101.2 Incorporation by reference.
-Chapters 2 - 35 of the 2021 International Building Code, published by the International Code Council, Inc., are adopted and incorporated by reference to be an enforceable part of the USBC.
-The term "IBC" means the 2021 International Building Code, published by the International Code Council, Inc. Any codes and standards referenced in the IBC are also considered to be part of the incorporation by reference, except that such codes and standards are used only to the prescribed extent of each such reference.
-In addition, any provisions of the appendices of the IBC specifically identified to be part of the incorporation by reference.
+B. Section 101.2 Incorporation by reference.
+Chapters 2 - 35 of the 2018 2021 International Building Code, published by the International Code Council, Inc., are adopted and incorporated by reference to be an enforceable part of the USBC.
+The term "IBC" means the 2018 2021 International Building Code, published by the International Code Council, Inc. Any codes and standards referenced in the IBC are also considered to be part of the incorporation by reference, except that such codes and standards are used only to the prescribed extent of each such reference.
+In addition, any provisions of the appendices of the IBC specifically identified to be part of the USBC are also considered to be part of the incorporation by reference.